 Well there is some good news.
-Whether you are a business, individual, or charity with cash on deposit, MHA Moore and Smalley can review you circumstances and assist you in securing market leading rates, whilst also reducing your risk through diversification, thus maximising any protections available to you.
+Whether you are a business, individual, or charity with cash on deposit, MHA Moore and Smalley can review your circumstances and assist you in securing market leading rates whilst also reducing your risk through diversification thus maximising any FSCS protection available to you.

-For those individuals who have a longer-term outlook for their cash savings, now may be an opportune time to consider a stocks and shares ISA.
-Whilst there are other risks to consider, there’s also a real chance for inflation-beating returns over the medium to long term.
+For those individuals who have a longer-term outlook for their cash deposits now may be an opportune time to consider a stocks and shares ISA.
+Whilst there are other risks to consider there’s also a real chance for inflation-beating returns over the medium to long term.

 Some things to consider:

-- Typical cash ISA rates less than 0.6%
+· Typical easy access cash ISA rates less than 0.65%

-Get in touch and let us help you make your money work harder.
+Get in touch and let us help you make your money work harder for you.

-For more information on our cash management services, please contact a member of our Financial Planning team.
-Our initial meeting is always free and no obligation.
+For more information on our cash management services please contact a member of our Financial Planning team on 01772 821021.
+Our initial meeting is always free and has no obligation.